FAQs concerning the Investment Canada Act

 Are there any exemptions from filing under the Investment Canada Act?

-The ICA exempts several types of transactions, for example:
+The ICA exempts several types of transactions from the net benefit provisions, for example:

 - certain acquisitions of control or establishments of new Canadian businesses where the investor is a foreign bank or is associated with a foreign bank.

-If a transaction does not meet thresholds for review, is the investor required to obtain any kind of clearance, or take any action?
+If an acquisition of control does not meet thresholds for review, is the investor required to obtain any kind of clearance, or take any action?

-If a direct or indirect investment by a non-Canadian does not meet the review thresholds set out above, the investor must file a notification with the Investment Review Division (IRD).
-A notification must be filed at any time prior to the implementation of the investment or within 30 days after its implementation.
+If a direct or indirect acquisition of control of a Canadian business by a non-Canadian does not meet the review thresholds set out above, the investor must file a notification with the Investment Review Division (IRD).
+A notification may be filed at any time prior to the implementation of the investment and no later than 30 days after its implementation.
 Non-Canadians who establish a new Canadian business also must file a notification.

 Do specific considerations apply to investments involving a cultural business?

 Unlike non-cultural businesses, indirect investments in the cultural sector are reviewable on a post-closing basis.
 If the assets of the cultural business fall below the thresholds for review, the Governor in Council (i.e., the federal Cabinet) may still order a review on a discretionary basis.
-Cultural investments are reviewed by the Department of Canadian Heritage.
+Cultural investments are reviewed by Cultural Sector Investment Review (CSIR) and approval is granted by the Minister of Canadian Heritage.

-“Cultural business” is defined in the ICA.
-A cultural business is a business that carries on any of the following:
+“Cultural business” is defined in the ICA as a business that carries on any of the following:

 - the publication, distribution or sale of books, magazines, periodicals or newspapers in print or in machine readable form (but excludes businesses involved only in the printing or typesetting of these items);